Transition to retirement

 Access your super while you’re still working

-If you’re eligible, you could use what we call Transition to Retirement to access your super as an income stream while you’re still working.
+If you’re eligible, you could use a transition to retirement strategy to access your super as an income stream while you’re still working.

 You might choose to cut back on your work hours because the income you receive from your super benefits could help to make up for any loss of salary.

-With Transition to Retirement, your super benefit must be used to start a regular pension such as our Retirement Income Allocated Pension.
+With transition to retirement, your super benefit must be used to start a regular pension such as our Transition to Retirement Pension.
 This doesn’t allow for lump-sum cash withdrawals and is known as a non-commutable income stream.

-- Start with part or all of your super benefit and start a non-commutable income stream with our Retirement Income Allocated Pension
+- Start with part or all of your super benefit and start a non-commutable income stream with our Transition to Retirement Pension

 - Receive payments directly into your bank account monthly, quarterly or annually